Sunday, March 17, 2024

 To make the nut filling:

-Pulse the nuts together in a good processor until very finely chopped.
+Pulse the nuts together in a food processor until very finely chopped.
 Set aside about 1 tbsp, before you add in sugar, salt, and ground cardamom and pulse together to combine.

 To assemble and bake:

 Preheat oven to 300 degrees.
-Brush a 9x13 inch pan with butter, then layer a half-sheet of Phyllis in the bottom and brush with butter, layering 6- 10 more half sheets on top, brushing each with butter.
-Later 1/3 of the nut filling in top, and place a half-sheet of Phyllis on the filling, and fanning with butter (brushing will slide it off.)
-Later 6-19 more half sheets, another 1/3 of the filling, another 7-10 sheets of dough & butter, the rest of the filling, the rest of the dough and butter.
+Brush a 9x13 inch pan with butter, then layer a half-sheet of Phyllo in the bottom and brush with butter, layering 6- 10 more half sheets on top, brushing each with butter.
+Layer 1/3 of the nut filling in top, and place a half-sheet of Phyllo on the filling, and dab with butter (brushing will slide it off.)
+Layer 6-19 more half sheets, another 1/3 of the filling, another 7-10 sheets of dough & butter, the rest of the filling, the rest of the dough and butter.
 Use a sharp knife to cut the dough and filling into squares or diamonds.
 Place in the oven for 45 minutes, turn it 180 degrees, and bake another 45 minutes or until golden in color.
-Remove from the oven to a cooling rack, then immediately pour the honey through the cuts, leaving the last couple of tablespoons to cover the top of the baklava.
-Decorate the tops with the saved but mixture.
+Remove from the oven to a cooling rack, then immediately pour the honey syrup through the cuts, leaving the last couple of tablespoons to cover the top of the baklava.
+Decorate the tops with the saved nut mixture.

 Allow to cool for at least three hours, than wrap in aluminum foil and allow to sit for 12 hours before serving.